Last updated JULY 15, 2015 | Download | Versión en español

 Background: The DACA program

-On June 15, 2012, President Barack Obama announced that, under a policy that’s now called Deferred Action for Childhood Arrivals, the U.S. Department of Homeland Security (DHS) would no longer deport certain young undocumented people.
+On June 15, 2012, President Barack Obama announced that, under a policy called Deferred Action for Childhood Arrivals, the U.S. Department of Homeland Security (DHS) would no longer deport certain undocumented young people.
 DACA has two important parts:

-- PART 2: People who are granted deferred action through DACA will be eligible for an EAD or “work permit,” meaning they can work legally in the U.S. In other words, they can work “with papers.”
-(NOTE: Though people often refer to the employment authorization document, or EAD, as a “work permit,” in this FAQ it will always be called “EAD.”)
+- Part 2: People who are granted deferred action through DACA will be eligible for an EAD, or “work permit,” that is valid for two years and that they can apply to renew every two years.
+In other words, they can work “with papers.”
+(Note: Though people often refer to the employment authorization document, or EAD, as a “work permit,” in this FAQ it will always be called “EAD.”)

 Do you want to see if you may be eligible for DACA?
 Check out NILC’s Frequently Asked Questions or Preguntas Frecuentes for basic information about whether you may be eligible.
 You may also use the online “Requesting Deferred Action” tool that’s available on the Own the Dream / Únete al Sueño website to see if you might qualify.

 If you want more detailed information about the expanded DACA program, see NILC’s answers to frequently asked questions about the DAPA program and the expanded DACA program.

 If you want more general information about how to renew your DACA and EAD, see NILC’s answers to frequently asked questions on the DACA renewal process.
 You can also learn more by going to U.S. Citizenship and Immigration Services’ (USCIS’s) “Renew Your DACA” webpage.

 • Should I include any documents from my work, such as pay stubs, as part of my DACA application?